timoniq/telegrinder/docs/guide/code_separation.md

-# Code separation
+# Code Separation

 Telegrinder has a `Dispatch` class.
 It allows for code separation across files.
-From each file, you need to import the declared `Dispatch` and load it into the `Telegrinder` class.
+From each file you need to import the declared `Dispatch` and load it into the `Telegrinder` class.
 ```python
 from telegrinder import Dispatch